 Where can I study abroad?

 Anywhere you want!
-We have study abroad opportunities in Italy, France, Spain, England, Ireland, South Africa, Mexico, Austrailia, Japan and China.
+We have study abroad opportunities in Italy, France, Spain, England, Ireland, Austrailia, Japan, and China.
 There are also many more programs available through the Lasallian Study Abroad Consortium.
-Just click on the links to the left to find out more information.
+Click HERE to explore your options!

 There are many more programs available all across the world, some sponsored by other universities and programs and some that can be independently arranged.
-Check out our non-SMC Travel link to find out more about these prospects.
+Check out non-SMC Programs to find out more about these prospects.

 What are the requirements?

 The most important requirement is maturity, independence and a desire to learn more about our international community.
 Students must have a sophomore standing at least, have a clear discipline record through SMC's Community Life and a minimum GPA of 2.8.
-Some programs have more stringent academic requirements and possibly some language requirements, so be sure to learn in as much as you can before applying.
+Some programs have more stringent academic requirements and possibly some language requirements, so be sure to check out the program brochure pages prior to applying.
 The best key is to plan ahead!

 How do I apply?

-Once you have decided on the program that you want to apply to, you can either click on the 'Application' link at the side to be redirected to the Online Application.
+Once you have decided on the program that you want to apply to, you can either click on the 'Application' link above to be redirected to the Online Application.

-All the applications will require you to write a 'Statement of Purpose' outlining how your study abroad experience will contribute and enrich your major, lifetime and career goals.
+Then applicants will write a 'Statement of Purpose' outlining how your study abroad experience will contribute and enrich your major, lifetime and career goals.
 It should also include if you have traveled or lived abroad before, your interests in other cultures and anything you have done, which would make you a good candidate.

 You will also need to fill out a 'Financial Aid Clearance Form,' with your financial aid officer, a 'Health History Clearance Form,' and include your Academic Planning Worksheet and 2 letters of recommendation.

-Some programs require additional forms, such as the John Cabot Program in Italy, Sophia program in Japan, and the Cape Town program in South Africa, so be sure to call and check with the office.
+Some programs require additional forms, such as the John Cabot Program in Italy, Sophia program in Japan, and Freie University in Germany, so be check your Online Application Portal for the list of required documents that you must submit.
 Make sure to turn in your complete application before the deadline!

 How do I get/renew a passport?